Ruby Dhalla: In opposition (2006–2011)

-During this trip, a member of Dhalla's staff had a purse stolen by two children.
-Allegations later surfaced that the children were beaten by the police after being apprehended, and a local television station ran an out-of-context quote from Dhalla that seemed to imply she condoned the violence.
-The station later issued a full retraction and acknowledged that Dhalla's comments had been presented out of context.
-Dhalla clarified that she condemned any type of violence against children and called for an investigation into the incident.

-40th Canadian Parliament

-Stéphane Dion stepped down as Liberal leader after a very poor showing in the 2008 federal election, and Dhalla was mentioned as a possible candidate to succeed him.
-The Toronto Star listed her as an outside contender, noting that her national profile was not very strong.
-Before she was able to make her decision, other prominent candidates withdrew from the contest and gave their support to Michael Ignatieff.
-In December, Dhalla announced she would not be a candidate.
+Stéphane Dion stepped down as Liberal leader after a very poor showing in the 2008 federal election.
 Ignatieff was duly acclaimed as interim leader in January 2009, and was officially confirmed as party leader later in the year.

 In January 2009, Ignatieff appointed Dhalla as the Liberal critic for Youth and Multiculturalism.

-In a 2008 poll of parliamentary staffers from the Hill Times, Dhalla was voted the second-sexiest female MP, while that year Maxim magazine ranked her third in "The World's Hottest Politicians".The Globe and Mail columnist Margaret Wente has described Dhalla as unpopular among her colleagues in the Liberal parliamentary caucus, where she is viewed as a "high maintenance" self-promoter.
+The Globe and Mail columnist Margaret Wente has described Dhalla as unpopular among her colleagues in the Liberal parliamentary caucus, where she is viewed as a "high maintenance" self-promoter.
 In a survey of parliamentary staffers from the Hill Times, Dhalla was voted the worst MP to work for, and the pollsters suggested that she had "more [staff] turnover than anyone on the hill".